ido-ofir/node-chat-server/README.md

  1. authenticating a connecting socket by providing a user object for it.
  2. saving a new, single chat message.
- 3. retrieving a set of chat messages, usually by ascending creation dates.
+ 3. retrieving a set of chat messages, usually by descending creation dates.
  4. marking an existing chat message as having been read by it's recipient.

 All functions provided to the chat server will get a callback as the last argument ( see example below ). these callbacks follow the node function paradigm, that is, they all expect an error ( or null ) as the first argument and if the error is truthy they will fail.